C3BI-pasteur-fr/python-course-1/source/Collection_Data_Types.rst

 Lists
 -----

-A list is an ordered ``sequence`` of zero or more object refernces. lists support the same extracting, slicing syntax as ``strings`` or ``tuples``.
+A list is an ordered ``sequence`` of zero or more object refrences. lists support the same extracting, slicing syntax as ``strings`` or ``tuples``.
 Unlike ``strings`` and ``tuples``, lists are *mutable*, so we can replace, delete any of their items.
 It is also possible to insert, replace, and delete slices of lists.